mugabodannyshafi/nestify/CONTRIBUTING.md

-# Contributing to nestForge
+# Contributing to nestify

-Thank you for your interest in contributing to nestForge!
+Thank you for your interest in contributing to nestify!
 We're excited to build this tool together.

 ## 🎉 How to Contribute